top of page

-Duke School Project Work
+Duke School Project Approach

 What is a project?
 Duke School bases its project work on the Project Approach developed by